-This surgical procedure is designed make large breasts more proportionate for the individual patient.
+The technical name is reduction mammaplasty, but it’s commonly referred to as breast reduction.
+This surgical procedure is designed to make large breasts more proportionate for the individual patient.
 The invasive technique can reduce heavy, sagging breast tissue, reshape pendulous breasts, and raise tissue to a healthy placement on the chest.

-Reasons women with large breasts may seek this procedure:
+What are the Reasons women with large breasts may seek Reduction?

 - Back or shoulder pain

 - Inability to find appropriately fitting clothing

 - Avoidance of social activities due to embarrassment

 What to Expect on the Day of Breast Reduction Surgery?

 The exact technique for this procedure will depend on each individual patient’s corrective needs.
 Generally, surgery will take two to three hours, performed as an outpatient procedure, under general anesthesia.
 Dr. Lohner will begin by making a thin incision around the areola, vertically down the mid-breast, and horizontally across the breast crease.

 Once the incisions have been made, Dr. Lohner will excise the excess fatty and glandular tissue.
 He will reposition the areola and nipple proportionate to an appropriate height.
 Normally, the blood supply, nerves, and milk ducts will remain intact with the nipple, allowing women the option of breastfeeding in the future.
 Once the tissues have been sculpted to the desired shape and size, Dr. Lohner will suture the incisions for proper healing.